silvanamejia1/silvanamejia1/README.md

 - Create an **organized and professional portfolio** that showcases my work and achievements.
 - Present this portfolio as a reflection of my skills, growth, and experiences as I pursue new **professional opportunities** in fields such as technology, finance, and consulting.

-Here are some of the projects I'm currently working on:

 ## Let's Connect

 You can reach me at: